Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 How Does a Password Manager Work?

-Password managers are applications that act as vaults for user passwords.
+If you are wondering why use a password manager, password managers or corporate password management software are applications that act as vaults for user passwords.
 They are offered for both personal and business use.
 Companies will want to look at password manager accounts for business because they come with important administrative features that you don’t have with a personal account.
+This makes business password access from home much more manageable and secure.

-You subscribe to a password manager, similar to other cloud solutions.
+You subscribe to a password manager or business password management software, similar to other cloud solutions.
 Once subscribed, your employees will download an application that can be used on desktop or mobile.
 Most password managers also offer a browser extension.

 The password manager remembers all employee passwords for them while also ensuring they’re strong, unique passwords, which are harder to hack.